 Ensemble Auditions (Fall)

 Auditions are required of all new and returning students in late August each academic year.
 Beginning in late July preceding each academic year, you may sign up for an audition time here.
 Returning students must prepare these excerpts taken from EWE and EUSO concert repertoire for the upcoming season.
-New students are encouraged, but not required, to prepare these excerpts.
+New students are highly encouraged to prepare the same excerpts, so we can accurately assess your abilities.
 Please contact Prof. Scott Pollard ASAP to discuss alternative audition material, as needed.

 Scholarship Auditions for Prospective Students